AllanPazRibeiro/node-bank-scraper/README.md

 # NodeJs Bank scraper (Itaú)

-This project is the result of a test that consists of a bank scraper using the follow components
+This project is the result of a test that consists of a bank scraper using the follow components:

 Components: